rexcoleman/Neutralizing-Surveillance-Privacy-Bias/README.md

 ![Surveillance privacy bias](img/surveillance_privacy_bias.png)

-*Figure 1: Surveillance privacy bias vector - This image illustrates the surveillance privacy bias vector and how serveillance related terms in blue are above the line and privacy related terms in red are below the line.*
+*Figure 1: Surveillance privacy bias vector - This image illustrates the surveillance privacy bias vector and how serveillance related terms in blue are above the line and privacy related terms in orange are below the line.*

 ### 5.2 Name Bias Neutralization